Death of Thomas Kelly: Incident

-Loveridge struck Kelly near the nose area which forced him to fall backwards and collide with the pavement, inducing a state of unconsciousness.
+Loveridge struck Kelly near the nose area, which forced him to fall backwards and collide with the pavement, knocking him unconscious.
 The two young men were unknown to one another, and the attack was unprovoked and random.
 The impact of the concrete on Kelly's skull inflicted a fatal fracture and subsequent brain trauma.
 Immediately following the assault, Kelly became limp and comatose as a pool of blood formed around him.

-Shortly after the incident a witness observed Loveridge fleeing in the direction of the Victoria Street and Darlinghurst intersection.
+Shortly after the incident, a witness observed Loveridge fleeing in the direction of the Victoria Street and Darlinghurst intersection.
 A second witness stated that Loveridge appeared "angry and possibly intoxicated".

-At about 10:10pm, paramedics responded to a call that a young male had been punched and was now unresponsive on Victoria Street in Sydney.
+At about 10:10 pm, paramedics responded to a call that a young male had been punched and was now unresponsive on Victoria Street in Sydney.
 They arrived on the scene seven minutes after the attack occurred, with one paramedic describing Kelly's condition as ‘’severe and life threatening’’.
-He was fixed with a spinal collar and transferred to a stretcher before being taken to St. Vincent's Hospital by ambulance at 10:33pm.
+He was fixed with a spinal collar and transferred to a stretcher before being taken to St. Vincent's Hospital by ambulance at 10:33 pm.
 Hospital staff intubated and ventilated the heavily unconscious Kelly, where he then underwent emergency surgery after a cranial scan uncovered acute hemorrhaging and a severe skull fracture.
 Kelly was placed in the Intensive Care Unit for two days until his family consented to switching off his life support.

 Preceding the attack, Loveridge had been involved in a string of other violent and aggressive altercations.
-At about 7:30pm, Loveridge and his friends arrived at the Star City Casino, having already consumed a substantial amount of alcohol.
+At about 7:30 pm, Loveridge and his friends arrived at the Star City Casino, having already consumed a substantial amount of alcohol.
 The group then traveled to the Cargo Bar in Darling Harbour where security denied them entry.
-The five males were then admitted to another bar where more alcohol was consumed.
+The five males were then admitted to another bar, where more alcohol was consumed.
 Following this, the group took a taxi to Brougham Street in Kings Cross, where they continued to move between nightclubs.

-At about 9:45pm, Loveridge appeared to become agitated and on edge.
-The first assault took place at 10:00pm as Marco Compagnoni walked along Victoria Street with other companions.
-The two males were complete strangers and as they approached one another Loveridge proceeded to elbow Compagnoni on the left eye which lacerated the skin and drew blood.
+At about 9:45 pm, Loveridge appeared to become agitated and on edge.
+The first assault took place at 10:00 pm as Marco Compagnoni walked along Victoria Street with other companions.
+The two males were strangers, and as they approached one another, Loveridge proceeded to elbow Compagnoni on the left eye, which lacerated the skin and drew blood.
 This encounter occurred shortly before and near the area where Kelly was attacked.
-At 10:15pm, soon after the assault on Kelly, David Nofoaluma arrived on Bayswater Road outside The Club, where he attempted to greet a disgruntled Loveridge.
+At 10:15 pm, soon after the assault on Kelly, David Nofoaluma arrived on Bayswater Road outside The Club, where he attempted to greet a disgruntled Loveridge.
 Loveridge commenced to swing at Nofoaluma's head, before being restrained by another companion and then apologising.
 Loveridge then stated, "I swear I'm going to bash someone tonight".

-Over the remainder of the evening, Loveridge assaulted three other males: Matthew Serrao, Rhyse Saliba and Aden Gazi.
-All three victims were unknown to Loveridge prior to the attacks.
+Over the remainder of the evening, Loveridge assaulted three other males: Matthew Serrao, Rhyse Saliba, and Aden Gazi.
+All three victims were unknown to Loveridge before the attacks.
 Loveridge was on conditional bail at the time of the assaults.